 \subsection{Construction of Nonparametric Estimators for AUC}

-Before switching to the AUC some more elaboration on Section \ref{subsec:estimating} is needed.
+Before switching to the AUC, some more elaboration on Sec.~\ref{subsec:estimating} is needed.
 The SB estimator~\eqref{eq85} can be rewritten as:

-Since there would be some observation overlap between the $\mathbf{t\ }$and $\mathbf{t}^{\ast}$this approach suffers an obvious bias as was introduced in that section.
-This was the motivation behind interchanging the expectations and defining the LOOB (Section~\ref{para:leave}).
-Alternatively, we could have left the order of the expectation but with testing on only those observations in $\mathbf{t\ }$that do not appear in the bootstrap replication $\mathbf{t}^{\ast}$, i.e., the distribution $\hat {F}^{\left( \ast\right) }$.
-We call the resulting estimator $\widehat {Err}^{_{\left( \ast\right) }}$, which is given formally by:
+Since there would be some observation overlap between $\mathbf{t\ }$ and $\mathbf{t}^{\ast}$, this approach suffers an obvious bias as was introduced in that section.
+This was the motivation behind interchanging the expectations and defining the LOOB (Sec.~\ref{para:leave}).
+Alternatively, we could have left the order of the expectation but with testing on only those observations in $\mathbf{t}$ that do not appear in the bootstrap replication $\mathbf{t}^{\ast}$, i.e., the distribution $\hat {F}^{\left( \ast\right) }$.
+The parenthesis notation $\left( \ast\right) $ refers to excluding from $\widehat{F}$, in the testing stage, the training cases $\mathbf{t}^{*}$ that were generated from the bootstrap replication.
+We call the resulting estimator $\widehat{\Err}_{\mathbf{t}}^{_{\left( \ast\right) }}$, which we define formally by: